walquis/my-cheat-sheets/thebook/src/k8s-kubectl/api.md

 # k8s API and kubectl

+(digressing from cheat-sheet into tutorial territory, I know...)

-Kubectl is a command-line wrapper around the [k8s REST API](https://kubernetes.io/docs/reference/kubernetes-api/), which is actually many API's organized into purpose-specific **API Groups**.
+Kubectl is a command-line wrapper around the [k8s REST API](https://kubernetes.io/docs/reference/kubernetes-api/)[^what-is-rest], which is actually many API's organized into purpose-specific **API Groups**.
 The list of `apiGroups` in an RBAC role definition's yaml corresponds to a component (aka "GROUP path segment") of the REST URL.
 For instance, this `ClusterRole` resource definition specifies rules for apis beginning with `/apis/apps`, `/apis/networking.k8s.io`, and `/api`.

 ```
 apiVersion: rbac.authorization.k8s.io/v1